 Promptly Responding To Client Concerns

-D&O litigation can be very demanding, and the success of a client's case can easily depend on how quickly and effectively his or her attorney responds to urgent situations.
-Our litigation team is committed to our clients' cases 24/7, and we are able to respond to critical concerns at a moment's notice.
+D&O litigation can be very demanding, and the success of a client’s case can easily depend on how quickly and effectively the client’s attorney responds to urgent situations.
+Our litigation team is committed to our clients’ cases 24/7, and we are able to respond to critical concerns at a moment’s notice.

-To learn more about our services, or to arrange a consultation about director and officer litigation in California, call BKCG at 949-975-7500 or contact our Irvine office online.
+To learn more about our services, or to arrange a consultation about director and officer litigation in California, call Burkhalter Kessler Clement & George LLP at or contact our Irvine or Westlake Village offices online.